bmuschko/gradle-cargo-plugin/README.md

 The plugin JAR needs to be defined in the classpath of your build script.
 It is directly available on [Bintray](https://bintray.com/bmuschko/gradle-plugins/com.bmuschko%3Agradle-cargo-plugin/).
-The following code snippet shows an example on how to retrieve it from Bintray:
+The following code snippet shows an example on how to retrieve it from Maven Central:

     buildscript {
         repositories {
-            jcenter()
+            mavenCentral()
         }

         dependencies {